How to Enjoy the Flavor of Energy Drinks

 Once you start drinking energy drinks at room temperature, you’ll notice the intense sweetness and fragrance more clearly, and you’ll even be able to taste the subtle flavors of weaker energy drinks that you wouldn’t notice if they were cold.
 It may just be juice, but drinking at room temperature reveals new flavors that you wouldn’t notice when cold.

-However, at temperatures close to 30°C in the summer, it can become too warm and unpleasant, which is understandable Σ(´∀`;).
+However, At temperatures around 30°C in the summer, it can get too warm and unpleasant, which is understandable Σ(´∀`;).

 The ideal temperature for savoring is probably around 20°C room temperature.
-Cold drinks still provide the best taste, fragrance, and smoothness though(´∀`*).
+Cold drinks still offer the best taste, aroma, and smoothness though(´∀`*)

 Try Pouring It into a Glass